kgisl/cs8251/lab/pointerCamp.md

 ## _...but why?_

+- Know ***what*** to practice
+	- to get better at execution, practice the same problems repeatedly over time.

 - _For some reason most people seem to be born without the part of the brain that understands pointers.
 This is an aptitude thing, not a skill thing – it requires a complex form of doubly-indirected **thinking** that some people just can't do._ - **Joel Spolsky** (Founder, Stackoverflow.com)

 - Hot and trending languages (since 2018) like Golang and Rust are becoming popular for various reasons.
 Both use and implement pointer concepts.